cossacklabs/product-docs/acra/acra-in-depth/data-structures/acrastruct.md

 ### Container structure

 AcraStruct is a cryptographic container with specific format.
-The data is encrypted using random symmetric encryption key and AES-256-GCM-PKCS#7.
+The data is encrypted using random symmetric encryption key (DEK) and AES-256-GCM-PKCS#7.
 Then the encryption key is encrypted using a key derived asymmetrically.
 For this purposes, encryptor generates a keypair of throwaway keys that are used in the encryption process and then get zeroed (turned into zeros) in the memory once the process is over.

+During decryption, AcraServer/AcraTranslator use own private key for decrypting DEK, and then decrypting data using DEK.

 ```AcraStruct = Begin_Tag + Throwaway_Public_Key + Encrypted_Random_Key + Data_Length + Encrypted_Data```